HOW TO CONNECT YOUR “WORLD BAND RADIO” TO A “EWE” ANTENNA etc THROUGH INDUCTIVE COUPLING FOR MEDIUM WAVE DX:

 As an aside I am very pleased with my newly acquired Tecsun PL-880.
 SSB resolution for MW DX is excellent and a good choice of DSP filters.
 As an example I get a reasonably strong signal from an AM station in Auckland on 1179 khz and can quite clearly resolve Radio Marti/Rebelde (USB) on 1180 khz when these signals are present.
 I have not checked it on SW as these bands do not interest me.
 FM performance is very good as is the quality of audio.

-I would welcome any feedback from those trying out this method of coupling.
+I would welcome any feedback from those trying out this method.